JacobBarrios/SER321-Spring2025-jmbarri2-Assignment-4/Assignment4.2given/PROTOCOL.md

 While in game the client sends a row and column request, which includes the row, column as ints and a value as int which should be placed at this spot.
 ```
 RequestType: UPDATE
-Required Fields: row,
+Required Fields: row, column, value
-				 column,
-				 value
 ```

 SV Response

-if game is not yet won the current board will be send and the eval field which will be used to specify the result of the clients request.
+if game is not yet won the current board will be sent and the eval field which will be used to specify the result of the clients request.
 ```
 	ResponseType: PLAY
 	Required Fields: board, -- current board to be displayed to player (getDisplayBoard())